Al-Uthaymin: Education

-After completing his memorization of the Qur'an and foundational studies, he began his full-time religious studies under Sheikhs Muhammad ibn 'Abd al-'Aziz al-Mutawwa' and Ali al-Salihi in Unayzah, the two teachers that sheikh 'Abd al-Rahman al-Sa'di had appointed to instruct beginning students.
-After one year of studying under those two teachers, al-Uthaymeen began studying under sheikh 'Abd al-Rahman al-Sa'di in 1945 and continued to be his student until al-Sa'di's death.
-The year 1952, al-Salihi advised al-Uthaymeen to enroll in the newly opened Ma'had al-'Ilmi in Riyadh, which he did after seeking permission from al-Sa'di.
-While there, he studied under Ibn Baz, among others.
+After completing his memorization of the Qur'an and foundational studies, he began his full-time religious studies under Shaykhs Muhammad ibn 'Abd al-'Aziz al-Mutawwa' and Ali al-Salihi in Unayzah, the two teachers that Shaykh 'Abd al-Rahman al-Sa'di had appointed to instruct beginning students.
+After one year of studying under those two teachers, al-Uthaymeen began studying under shaykh 'Abd al-Rahman al-Sa'di in 1945 and continued to be his student until al-Sa'di's death.
+In 1952, al-Salihi advised Ibn Uthaymin to enroll in the newly opened Ma'had al-'Ilmi in Riyadh, which he did after seeking permission from al-Sa'di.
+While there, he studied under Shaykh Ibn Baz, among others.
 He studied there for two years before returning to Unayzah, where began teaching and continued his studies under al-Sa'di.

+From the left: King Abdullah, Sheikh Sheikh Saleh bin Ahmed Al-Khuraysi with Sheikh Muhammad bin Saleh Al-Uthaymeen (may Allah have mercy on them).

+Theology

+In his understanding of God, Ibn Uthaymin rejects allegorical interpretations of Quranic descriptions of God, affirming them in their “literal” sense (haqiqatan) and attributing characteristics such as hands, fingers, a face, eyes, and feet to God.
+While he denies that these attributes are identical to human attributes, he maintains that some degree of resemblance (nawʿ tashābuh) between God and His creation exists.

+He also does not conceive of God as wholly transcendent of forms, arguing that His attributes possess particular modalities (kayfiyya) and that His form and actions are determinate.
+For example, according to Ibn Uthaymin, God has a form for his hand or a color for his eyes.
+However, because God has not been observed and revelation does not specify His appearance, Ibn Uthaymin maintains that the precise nature of these attributes remains unknown.
+Consequently, his position affirms real divine attributes and some resemblance between God and creation while denying that humans know their exact nature, giving rise to an unknown yet anthropomorphic conception of God.